-This is TWO dishes in ONE PAN!
+Rotisserie Flavoured Chicken and Potato Bake is just as it seems: TWO dishes in ONE PAN!
 Chicken rubbed with classic rotisserie chicken flavours, roasted on top of a potato gratin so the chicken juices flavour the potato.
-A great midweek meal or casual dinner with family and friends. ** Scroll down for a WORLDWIDE giveaway of my favourite kitchen gadget!
-I’m giving away 3 of them!! **
+A great midweek meal or casual dinner with family and friends.

 I may never make potato gratin again without plonking a chicken on it while it bakes.
 The extra flavour it adds is truly incredible.
 Plus, the chicken skin splatters onto the surface of the potato while it roasts which helps create a golden, crispy surface on the potato gratin.

 I got this idea from a Gourmet Traveller Australia recipe – one I fleetingly saw on Pinterest which I haven’t been able to find again.
 You would think searching “Chicken and potato” on the Gourmet Traveller website would locate it…..but no….(**Update: Found it!
 It was actually a roast LAMB on scalloped potatoes.
 I might try it!**)